thaothecow/cscu-github-demo-2022/intros.md

-# Introduce yourself
-### Please introduce yourself with your name and some facts about you
-- Bonejaw my name is Cindai!
-I like mangoes.
+- my name is Sharad!
+I like to play Volleyball.
-- Hello my name is Thao!
-I'm in 3rd year CS and I'm currently on a co-op term.
-My favourite fruit is coconuts :) .
+- my social is @shashvatam
+- Hello everyone